liangcheng-yu/assert-p4/README.md

 3. Compiling the C model into LLVM bytecode with `clang`
 4. Using `klee` to perform the symbolic execution of the bytecode

-Assuming all required dependencies are available in your `$PATH`, the above steps translate to the following commands:
+The above steps translate to the following commands:
 ```
 p4c-bm2-ss /path/to/program.p4 --toJSON output.json
 python src/P4_to_C.py output.json [/path/to/commands.txt]